Military Tunnels in the White Cliffs of Dover

 Communications patch panel in a secret World War II control bunker.

-A smaller patch panel in one of the communications rooms.
+A smaller patch panel connects one of the communications rooms.

 Switchboards in a communications room.